Fydyr/Galad-Islands/docs/en/dev/02-systeme/modules/ai-system.md

 **File**: `src/processeurs/KamikazeAiProcessor.py`

 This processor manages the behavior of Kamikaze units:
-- **Target Acquisition**: It identifies the enemy base as the primary target.
+- **Target Acquisition**: It prioritizes nearby heavy enemy units.
+If none are found, it targets the enemy base.
-- **Navigation**: It calculates a direct path to the target.
+- **Long-Term Navigation (A* Pathfinding)**: It calculates an optimal path to its target using the A* algorithm on a map where static obstacles (islands) are "inflated" to create a safety margin.
+- **Short-Term Navigation (Local Avoidance)**: At every moment, it detects immediate dangers (projectiles, mines, other units) in its path.
+It then combines its path direction with an "avoidance vector" to smoothly steer around these dangers without stopping.
+- **Dynamic Recalculation**: If its path becomes obstructed by a new danger (like a mine), it is capable of recalculating an entirely new route.
-- **Action**: Once in range, the unit self-destructs to inflict damage on the base.
+- **Action**: Once in range of its final target, the unit self-destructs.

 ### Other AIs (to be added)